FoxyNPF/foxynpf.github.io/_posts/2019-2-08-Emotet C2 Obfuscation.md

 This post outlines how to get the C2's and also highlights a couple of cool tools I use when capturing command line output from malware.

-http://www.kahusecurity.com/posts/cmd_watcher_updated.html - This is great tool for displaying any commands that are being run by a piece of malware and having that information recorded.
+[CMD Watcher](http://www.kahusecurity.com/posts/cmd_watcher_updated.html) - This is great tool for displaying any commands that are being run by a piece of malware and having that information recorded.

-https://github.com/felixweyne/ProcessSpawnControl - This is a really useful tool in that it will suspend any newly created processes.
+[Process Spawn Control](https://github.com/felixweyne/ProcessSpawnControl) - This is a really useful tool in that it will suspend any newly created processes.
 The user then has the option to terminate the process or allow it to run.

 **Email Subject:**